 - Fannie Mae has suspended foreclosure sales and evictions for 60 days.

 - Borrowers in forbearance will not incur any late fees during this time.

-- Any past due payments will not be reported to credit bureaus.
+- Missed payments during the forbearance will not be reported late to credit bureaus.

 Work with your lender one-on-one to negotiate the terms of your forbearance.
 Some forbearances require the borrower to make reduced payments or interest-only payments, while others suspend your mortgage payments entirely while you are in forbearance.

 Don’t forget to ask your lender when your suspended payment amounts will be due.
 Remember, a forbearance doesn’t eliminate the payments you would owe during this time.
 You may have these “missed” payments added to the end of your loan period, or you may work with your lender on loan modifications that alter some or all of your remaining payment amounts.